- Kelly Harrington, MS, RD

 L-Tyrosine is an amino acid important for dealing with chronic stress.
 It plays a role in adrenal hormone production, serving as a precursor of epinephrine and norepinephrine.
-It is important to note a different amino acid, tyramine, can over-stimulate the adrenal glands and should be avoided if you think you have a possible adrenal condition.
+It is important to note this is different than the amino acid, tyramine, which can over-stimulate the adrenal glands and should be avoided if you think you have a possible adrenal condition.

 L-Tyrosine food sources: meats like pork roast, turkey, wild game, and tuna.
 Not a meat eater?
 Be sure to eat plenty of seaweed, spinach, avocados, and pumpkin seeds.

-Adaptogens are amazing for helping the body handle stress, especially Rhodiola, Eleuthero, Ashwagandha, and Cordyceps (mushroom).
+I absolutely love using Adaptogens!!
+They're amazing for helping the body handle stress, especially Rhodiola, Eleuthero, Ashwagandha, Schisandra Berry, Ginseng, and Cordyceps (mushroom).

 #7) Herbal Teas

 To help you rest and relax, try drinking herbal teas such as Passionflower, Lemon balm, and Licorice Root are calming and soothing.